The Health Benefits of Essential Fatty Acids

 followed Dr. Budwig's formula and fifteen years later has not had

-any recurrence of cancer.
+any recurrence of abnormal cell growth.
 As a matter of fact he seemed to me to

 be in perfect health and is tireless for a man in his late seventies".